As a new homeowner or an existing homeowner, having enough storage is an important consideration when renovating and designing your home.

 Now that you have an understanding on the basic principle of storage, it is time for you to make small changes towards storing your items around different areas of your house.

 Start tidying by category instead of location.

-The right order to kickstart your tidying is – books, papers, komono (e.g cosmetics, stationery, kitchen goods, cleaning supplies) and lastly, sentimental items.
+The right order to kickstart your tidying is – clothes, books, papers, komono (e.g cosmetics, stationery, kitchen goods, cleaning supplies) and lastly, sentimental items.

 Embark on your tidying journey and share with us your experience on it!